Rudi Dolezal: Other works in the music industry

-In the music industry, Dolezal worked on many videos for, among others, Tom Waits, Rolling Stones, Frank Zappa, David Bowie, Michael Jackson, Bruce Springsteen and Whitney Houston; in addition to his work with Queen.
+In the music industry, Dolezal worked on many videos for, among others, Tom Waits, Rolling Stones, Frank Zappa, David Bowie, Bruce Springsteen and Whitney Houston; in addition to his work with Queen.

 In 1999, Whitney Houston was at the peak of her career since "The Bodyguard", with her album My Love Is Your Love on the hot charts.
 While preparing her world tour, she gave full access to Dolezal to trail her, "wanting to tell her story at a time when speculation about her life behind the scenes was intensifying."
 Dolezal was finishing a music video for Houston when the singer traveled to Austria to give her "final approval".
 Since Houston was "looking to kill some time after they were done", Dolezal showed her some of his other work.
 He showed her his Freddie Mercury: The Untold Story, and a documentary he made for the Rolling Stones.
 While watching the latter she told Dolezal, halfway through the documentary, "Rudi, I want you to do a film like this about me".

 Interviews, revealing moments with Houston and her family in the backstage and onstage performances were all filmed, and the documentary was set to be released under the title Whitney Close Up.
 However, the work was not released due to the singer's struggle with substance abuse that led to her death.
 After reading the headlines about she being sent home from the Academy Awards because of cocaine addiction, Dolezal called Houston, and then came to her house.
 He proposed her to talk about the problem in the documentary, to add a short interview, to be filmed even there, in her apartment, where the singer would mention her drug problem, but Houston refused and Dolezal left.

 The more than one hundred hours of footage remained in obscurity for twenty years, until they were released in Whitney: Can I Be Me, co-directed by Dolezal, in 2017.
 The documentary was critically acclaimed.

 Dolezal has received three Romy awards, most recently in 2008 – together with Rossacher – for the documentary series Weltberühmt in Österreich – 50 Jahre Austropop.